CoScale/docs/_docs_custom_metrics/generic-script/index.md

 When the agent is started, it will execute `<script> -c` to retrieve the metric and events defined by the script.
 The output should be a json that contains the metrics and events.

-{% include alert.html type="warning" text="`<script> -c` should return within 1 second, otherwise it will be killed.
+{% include alert.html type="warning" text="The script should return within 1 second in configuration mode, otherwise it will be killed.
 The script should return exit code 0.
 Otherwise, the output will not be parsed and an error will be logged." %}

 This is an **example** output of a script in **configuration mode**: